 It is incorrect to say (as even some textbooks do) that a mirage is an image in the wrong place, because atmospheric refraction displaces almost everything we see from its geometric position — that is, rays of light in the lower atmosphere are usually curved, because the density of air usually decreases steadily with increasing height.
 Thus, everything normally appears displaced slightly above its geometric or “true” position.
 This displacement is known as terrestrial refraction when the object is inside the atmosphere, and astronomical refraction when it is beyond the atmosphere.
 While these effects are usually small enough to escape casual observation with the naked eye, they are very severe problems in fields such as geodesy and positional astronomy, because they can be hundreds or even thousands of times larger than measurement errors.

-Indeed, from the point of view of geometrical optics, it is the inverted images that are “real images.”
+Indeed, from the point of view of geometrical optics, it is the inverted images that are “real images,” because the crossed rays actually pass through them.
 And the erect images are merely “virtual images” to an opticist — including the ordinary appearance of objects, even without mirage conditions!
 So it is best to recognize that we are really seeing “the object itself” in every image, even when there are many of them — while bearing in mind that everything we see is slightly displaced from its “true” or geometric position by atmospheric refraction, whether there is a mirage or not.

 Green flashes are colored phenomena due to the dispersion of atmospheric refraction.
 While every refraction phenomenon has some dispersion connected with it, the dispersion is inappreciable under most circumstances.
 However, certain mirages produce much larger dispersion effects; and the most spectacular of these are the green flashes.
 So, to understand green flashes, it is first necessary to understand mirages.